Over the next four weeks, we will focus on the theme of 'Serving' and explore the wonder and power of the Holy Spirit.

-Sharon, is a Catechist and we invited her into class this week to talk about the important role she has.
+Sharon, is a Catechist and we invited her into class to talk about the important role she has.
 She talked about the Children's Liturgy at Sunday Mass and we enjoyed reflecting on the special time we share in Little Church with her, Celiene and Janet reading the Gospel and discussing God's message.
 Each week, we have activities to do and we celebrate our new learning with the parishioners and Fr John.
-We always receive a wonder round of applause.
+We always receive a wonderful round of applause.

 Think about what the parish community would be like if no one offered to minister.
 We are grateful that so many people offer their services to St Patrick's and St Marie's Churches.

 The Sacrament of Reconciliation is also called Confession, Penance and Sacrament of Forgiveness.
 It has been given to us to confess or acknowledge our sins, seek forgiveness and be reconciled to God and one another.
 It is like a bridge.
 It helps Christians to live as followers of Jesus, knowing that forgiveness leads to joy and peace.
 In this sacrament, those receiving it may be sure of the love and mercy of God.